Advertisement

 5 / 7

 Whether you have hair or not, your scalp isn't immune to skin cancer.
-In fact, it's not unusual for skin cancer to take root there simply because our heads are so frequently exposed to the sun.
-To check your scalp, use your hair dryer or a comb to part your hair, giving you a better view.
-Again, a friend or relative may be your best bet for checking the rest of your scalp.
+In fact, it's not unusual for skin cancer to develop there simply because the head is so frequently exposed to the sun.
+To check your scalp, use your hair dryer or a comb to part your hair, which gives you a better view.
+Again, a friend or relative can help you check areas of your scalp that are hard for you to see.
 Ask to have the back of your neck and behind your ears checked, too.

 pencil with eraser